luke2533/prime-mobile/README.md

 - Nav updated to be responsive on all devices
 - Footer updated to be responsive on all devices

+### 6.87 Home updated to be responsive on all devices

+Additions:

+- Removed home page SIM type links
+- Home updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment